Targeted Actions enable supporters to engage on important issues with lawmakers or other targets:

 - Select Add a Custom Target from the Custom Targets tab.

 - Fill out the required fields.
 See below.

-The following fields can be defined for a Custom Target.
-Fields marked with asterisks are required to be filled in before saving.
+Fill in the fields defined below for a Custom Target.
+Fields marked with asterisks are required to save the record.

 Custom Target Fields

 |External Target ID||

 If you are frequently importing custom targets, this ID helps to identify unique targets so that Engage may deduplicate your entries.